-The Panel which evaluated the Pre-Qualification Questionnaire returns included four architects and an expert in the history of design.
-The panel comprised, from the University: the Vice-Chancellor, the chair of the Board of Governors, the Pro Vice-Chancellor for Research and Enterprise, the Pro Vice-Chancellor for Corporate Affairs/University Secretary, the Dean of the Faculty of Art, Design and Architecture, the Head of the School of Architecture and Landscape and the Estates Directors.
+The Panel which evaluated the design submissions included four architects and an expert in the history of design.
+The Panel comprised, from the University: the Vice-Chancellor, the chair of the Board of Governors, the Pro Vice-Chancellor for Research and Enterprise, the Pro Vice-Chancellor for Corporate Affairs/University Secretary, the Dean of the Faculty of Art, Design and Architecture, the Head of the School of Architecture and Landscape and the Estates Directors.
 They were joined by John Jenner (Greenhill Jenner Architects) acting as the RIBA Architect Adviser.